deankoch/UYRW_data/README.md

 The URYW_data repository is a staging area for R code that can be used to fetch data on the hydrology of UYR.
 This repository will be active during the early stages of our project (August-November 2020), as we assemble datasets and build documentation for the model.

-Our scripts (\*.R) are documented in dynamic reports -- markdown files of the form \*.knit.md.
-These document the R code and data preparation process in human-readable detail.
-They are compiled automatically by `rmarkdown` using [a roxygen2-style markup in comments](https://rmarkdown.rstudio.com/articles_report_from_r_script.html):
+Our scripts (\*.R) are documented as dynamic reports -- markdown files of the form \*.knit.md.
+These are meant to document our code and methods in human-readable detail, complete with console output and embedded figures.
+They are compiled automatically by [`rmarkdown` using roxygen2](https://rmarkdown.rstudio.com/articles_report_from_r_script.html):

 * [NHDPlus.R](https://github.com/deankoch/URYW_data/blob/master/NHDPlus.knit.md) defines the study area and loads some hydrology info
 * ... more to follow